Scorpion197/Stanford-Machine-Learning-Python/README.md

 ✔ Linear Regression with one feature ( UniLinear Regression).

-✔ Linear Regression with multiple features.
+✔ Linear Regression with multiple features (MultiLinear Reg).

 ✔ Logistic Regression for binary classification.